fiskaltrust/rollout-doc/technical-operations/rollout-scenarios.md

 ![Main POS-System for multiple Terminals](images/scenario-5B-RR.png "Main POS-System for multiple Terminals")

 ### Hosted Middleware & custom data centers
 This scenarios works best in centralized system architectures.
-Many POS systems or terminals can be connected to the hosted version of the fiskaltrust.Middleware, which is operated either in the users datacenter or directly in our cloud (as a SaaS product, called SignatureCloud).
+Many POS Systems or terminals can be connected to the hosted version of the fiskaltrust.Middleware, which is operated either in the users datacenter or directly in our cloud (as a SaaS product, called SignatureCloud).
 In countries where remote signing is allowed (Austria and France), this is the generally recommended solution, as it does not require any locally installed Middleware instances.

 ![Main POS-System for multiple Terminals](images/scenario-6-RR.png "Main POS-System for multiple Terminals")